Capilano Mall: History

 Capilano Mall was originally built in 1967.
 Woolworth's then Woolco and Super-Valu were the initial anchor tenants.
 In 1974 an expansion added a Sears store.
 The mall underwent an upgrade and major expansion in 1986, and again in 2001.
-The mall contains two totem poles constructed in 1986 by Nisga’a sculptor Norman Tait and his family.
-The poles serve as a central feature, reflecting the site’s historical and cultural connections to the local land.
+The mall contains two totem poles constructed in 1986 by Nisga's sculptor Norman Tait and his family.
+The poles serve as a central feature, reflecting the site's historical and cultural connections to the local land.

 Transportation

 Capilano Mall is served by frequent TransLink bus service along Marine Drive.

 Shop and Services

 In addition to Walmart, shops include Urban Planet, Claire's, Dollar Tree, and Showcase.
 Food chains include A&W, Cobs Bread, and Subway.